 “Worry is temporary atheism.”

 Being able to breathe is a key to staying alive.
 No breath equals no life.
-There are few things that are worse than the feeling of not being able to breathe.
+There are few things that are worse than the feeling of not being able to take in a breath.
 I had severe asthma as a child.
-I can remember times when I would be gasping for breath during a severe attack.
+I can remember times when I would be gasping for air during a severe attack.
 No matter how hard I tried, I felt like I could not get enough oxygen into my lungs.
 Eventually, I got on some strong medicines that would let me breathe again.
 The medicine was my antidote to counteract the effects of the asthma.

 First and foremost, we have to learn to be generous.
 Generous people don’t seem to stress over money like other people do.
 Proverbs says, “Honor the LORD with your wealth and with the best part of everything your land produces.
 Then he will fill your barns with grain, and your vats will overflow with the finest wine.”
 A second Biblical principle in regards to our money is being disciplined in our spending.
 If we can limit our consumer debt, we will feel much less stress and worry in our lives.
 Minimal debt equals maximum freedom!